Advertiser Disclosure

 Targeted Mailings From Chase

 Another great option to increase your odds of receiving a higher offer is by opting into targeted mailings from Chase.
-Luckily, the process of doing so is pretty simple.
+Luckily, it’s pretty simple to do so.

 Opt into Chase offers to increase your odds of an increased welcome bonus!
 Image Credit: Chase